awalterschulze/goderive/Readme.md

 ## SortedMapKeys (Alpha)

-The `deriveSortedKeys` function is useful deterministically ranging over maps.
+The `deriveSortedKeys` function is useful for deterministically ranging over maps.

 ### Example